Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, with descriptions for both parameters in the schema.
-The description adds no extra meaning beyond the schema, so it meets the baseline but does not enhance understanding.
+Schema coverage is 100%, so both parameters (user, password) are described in the schema.
+The description adds no extra meaning beyond what the schema provides, such as format or constraints.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.